Cavendish Professor of Physics: Ernest Rutherford

 Rutherford returned to Cambridge in 1918, and spent the last 19 years of his life there.
 This was around the time of the change from classical to modern physics, and Rutherford was something of a contradiction, dressing as a Victorian gentleman but working on the cutting edge of physics.
 Rutherford died suddenly in 1937, marking the end of an era for the Cavendish.

 William Lawrence Bragg

 Sir Lawrence Bragg became Cavendish Professor just before the outbreak of the Second World War, which resulted in many staff joining various defence research establishments, notably to develop radar.
 Work on neutron physics performed at this time was translated into the Manhattan Project to build an atom bomb.

 Nevill Francis Mott

+Nevill Mott was appointed Cavendish Professor in 1954, bringing with him from Bristol, his expertise in the rapidly developing area of Solid State Physics.